Number 24 (film)

-Number 24, also spelled Nr 24, is a 2024 Norwegian biographical feature film about the Norwegian resistance fighter Gunnar Sønsteby.
+Number 24, also spelled Nr 24, is a 2024 Norwegian biographical feature film about the Norwegian resistance fighter Gunnar Sønsteby during World War II.
 The film is directed by John Andreas Andersen and produced by Motion Blur.
 It premiered in Norway on 30 October 2024.

-Synopsis
+Plot

 The film follows Sønsteby from the campaign in 1940 and throughout World War II.
 It dramatizes several of the Oslo Group's sabotage operations and assassinations during World War II, and is framed by an elderly Sønsteby giving a lecture to school students in Rjukan, where he recounts the events he participated in during the war.